AahmedRadwan/iotlab_privacy/iotlab_policy.md

 11. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?

-If you have questions or comments about this notice, you may email us at ahmedtahoon647@gmail.com or contact us by post at smart_lines
+If you have questions or comments about this notice, you may email us at ahmedr551010@gmail.com or contact us by post at radwan

 salem

-Al Azhar, Cairo
+benha, Cairo

 Egypt